International Towers hosted the mali dharngurr photographic exhibition

 “We have transformed our foyer areas at International Towers into a performance and gallery space, celebrating the arts, and offering community cross-pollination and continuous learning opportunities for tenants and visitors,” she said.

-Recent events in the lobbies of International Towers, Tower Two and Tower Three, have included a final rehearsal by the St Andrew's Cathedral School choir in April 2018, before they travelled overseas to perform for the Royal Family at Westminster Abbey, representing Australia at the Anzac Day Service.
+Recent events in the lobbies of International Towers, Tower Two and Tower Three, included a final rehearsal by the St Andrew's Cathedral School choir in April 2018, before they traveled overseas to perform for the Royal Family at Westminster Abbey, representing Australia at the Anzac Day Service.